unt-libraries/untl-schemas/unixFileOutput/README.md

 -----

-This schema defines what is considered by the UNT Libraries to be a valid unix_file_output XML element.
+This schema defines what is considered by the UNT Libraries to be a valid unixFileOutput XML element.
 This element is a representation of the output obtained when executing the `file` program on a particular file in a UNIX shell.
 This element in no way refers to the actual contents of any particular file.